Leadership Network member's global communications

 Now living in Asia and feeling a little less guilty because of it, Will describes life in Laos as “exactly as great as I imagined”.

-While still unsure where the future will take him, it appears Will Seal will have a tough time ever returning to the claustrophobic comforts of his former 2-4 km world.
+While still unsure where the future will take him, it appears Will Seal is no longer limited to his former 2-4 km world.

 The Asia New Zealand Foundation Leadership Network equips the next generation of Kiwi leaders to thrive in Asia.
 We provide members with the connections, knowledge and confidence to lead New Zealand’s future relationship with the region.